Equal Housing Opportunity

 Equal Opportunity in Housing is the law of the land and the right of all in this country without regard to race, color, religion, sex, handicap, familial status or national origin.

-Mason Group LLC is pledged to the letter and spirit of U.S. policy for the
+Mason Group Real Estate is pledged to the letter and spirit of U.S. policy for the

 achievement of equal housing opportunity throughout the nation.
 We encourage and